oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 |    m |    n | m..n | At least m but no more than n instances | required, repeated if m > 1 |

 The default value of minc is 1.
-The default value of maxc is 1 or minc, whichever is greater.
+The default value of maxc is the greater of 1 or minc.
-If maxc is 0, the maximum number of elements is unspecified (\*).
+If maxc is 0, the maximum number of elements is unspecified.
+If maxc is not 0, it must be greater than or equal to minc.

 If minc is 0, the field is optional, otherwise it is required.
-If maxc is 1 the field is a single value, otherwise it is an array of values.
+If maxc is 1 the field is a single element, otherwise it is an array of elements.

 #### 3.2.2.2 Referenced Field Type
 *tfield*